Gianluca De Nard

 44 West 4th Street

-For the academic year 2019/2020 I have been working at the NYU Stern Volatility and Risk Institute as a research fellow and visiting PhD supervised by Nobel prize winner Prof. Robert F. Engle.
-Furthermore, I am a member of the NYU Stern Volatility Lab.
+For the academic year 2019/2020 I have been working at the NYU Stern Volatility and Risk Institute as visiting PhD scholar supervised by Nobel prize winner Prof. Robert F. Engle.
 For my stay in New York the Swiss National Science Foundation (SNF) has awarded a fellowship.
+Due to my work and projects of joint interest, I became a member and research fellow of the NYU Stern Volatility and Risk Lab.

 We present the research plan for the Multivariate Volatility Modeling project at the NYU Volatility Institute with direct collaboration and supervision of Prof. Robert F. Engle.
 We develop a new generalized linear shrinkage target, which can be used for large-dimensional covariance matrix estimation.
 The proposed covariance matrix estimator can be applied for various fields of research (e.g. Statistics, Economics, Biology, Engineering, etc.).
 However, we focus on the accurate large-dimensional multivariate volatility estimation of multi-asset class returns and its application to portfolio selection, which has been neglected in the recent literature.
 Additionally, we plan to extend and combine the generalized shrinkage estimator with factor and dynamic conditional correlation models.